dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 ### Multi-level page tables

+For systems with large memory, simple page tables aren't enough.
+Enter multi-level page tables, the multi-layered solution.
 Utilized in systems with large amounts of memory to prevent page tables from becoming too large and unwieldy.

 ---

 #### Benefits and implementation

+* Efficiency: Multi-level tables consume less space.
+* Scalability: Designed to manage vast amounts of memory seamlessly.

 ---

 ## Memory protection and page flags

+Safety first!
+Ensuring data integrity and preventing unwanted access :)

 ---

 ### Role of the memory management unit

+The guardian of memory space, facilitating translations and setting access controls.

 ---

 #### Address translation and access checks

+Making sure each memory access is valid and allowed.

 ---

 ### Page protection flags

+Flags that provide metadata about memory pages, like their accessibility status.

 ---

 #### Read/write, user/supervisor, present/absent

+Differing permission levels ensuring that every byte of memory is treated appropriately.

 ---